Malware - Virus, Spyware Scan and Removal

 - If your PC is not more than five years old

-- If your PC has a powerful processor - AMD A-6 or better, Phenom - Intel i3, i5, or i7
+- If your PC has a powerful processor - AMD A-9 or better, Ryzen 5, or 7 or Intel i5, or i7

 - If your PC has a SATA II or SATA III hard drive interface (Generally, if your PC is less than 5 years old it will have a SATA interface)